DMT Register

 Profile Summary:

-Sally is a trained and qualified clinical supervisor who adopts a relationship and client centred approach to her work.
-In supervision Sally draws upon her many years of experience as a counsellor, educator, dance-movement therapist, play therapist and movement specialist to build a safe and reflective space to explore therapeutic best practice, the supervisee’ goals and needs and responses to their work.
+Dr Sally Denning is a trained DMT, (PhD, Masters, Grad Dip & Grad Cert in Dance Therapy) and qualified clinical supervisor who adopts a relationship and client centred approach to her work.
+In supervision Sally holds clinical supervision registration with DTAA, PACFA, APTA and APPTA draws upon her many years of experience as a counsellor, educator, dance-movement therapist, play therapist and movement specialist to build a safe and reflective space to explore therapeutic best practice, the supervisee’ goals and needs and responses to their work.

 Sandi Middleton